-Receiving responses: Multiple choice polls can receive responses via SMS text message, web, and the mobile app.
+Receiving responses: Multiple choice activities can receive responses via web, SMS text message, and the Poll Everywhere mobile app.

 Live chart: Responses display live, as a bar or column chart which move and adjust in real time as responses come in.

-Keep it simple: Multiple choice polls can have any number of response options, but be aware text will appear small on the results chart if there are too many.
+Keep it simple: Multiple choice activities can have a limited number of response options.
+Be aware text will appear small on the results chart if there are too many.
 Learn more about additional response options with the Import question method.

 A picture’s worth a thousand words: You can use images in place of words.
-In the image below, someone used images to ask people who they thought would win Super Bowl 50.
+In the image below, attendees choose the image of the fruit they prefer.
+Learn more how to Add Image to the Activity.

 They’re versatile: Multiple choice questions are a safe choice for a large class or a company town hall, as a traditional A, B, C, as a true or false question, or as a Likert scale.